jMaddrell/canvas/README.md

 java -jar target/canvas-1.0-SNAPSHOT.jar
 ```

+## Notes
+If AppTest.itHandlesInput() is failing this is likely because IntelliJ keeps trimming trailing whitespace at the end of lines,
+please reset the file.

 ## Assumptions
 - Shapes cannot clip into each other
   - Newer shapes are placed higher on the canvas than older ones